Microsoft/azure-docs.hu-hu/articles/service-fabric/service-fabric-controlled-chaos.md

                 MaxPercentUnhealthyNodes = 100
             };

-            // All types of faults, restart node, restart code package, restart replica, move primary replica,
+            // All types of faults, restart node, restart code package, restart replica, move primary
-            // and move secondary replica will happen for nodes of type 'FrontEndType' var nodetypeInclusionList = new List<string> { "FrontEndType"};
+            // replica, move secondary replica, and move instance will happen for nodes of type 'FrontEndType' var nodetypeInclusionList = new List<string> { "FrontEndType"};

             // In addition to the faults included by nodetypeInclusionList,
-            // restart code package, restart replica, move primary replica, move secondary replica faults will
+            // restart code package, restart replica, move primary replica, move secondary replica,
-            // happen for 'fabric:/TestApp2' even if a replica or code package from 'fabric:/TestApp2' is residing
+            //  and move instance faults will happen for 'fabric:/TestApp2' even if a replica or code
-            // on a node which is not of type included in nodeypeInclusionList. var applicationInclusionList = new List<string> { "fabric:/TestApp2" };
+            // package from 'fabric:/TestApp2' is residing on a node which is not of type included
+            // in nodeypeInclusionList.
+            var applicationInclusionList = new List<string> { "fabric:/TestApp2" };

             // List of cluster entities to target for Chaos faults.